sbhornjr/eau2/report/doc.md

 _Networking/Data Frame:_ How will we divide the data between nodes?
 How many nodes should we have?
 How should we implement updating values in a dataframe (version numbers)?

+_File Reading:_ How can we improve the performance of creating a dataframe from gigantic files?
+(Possible solution is to introduce threading)

 ### Status:

 [Week of March 9] Our project is currently in the planning and preparation stage.
 Technical debt from the individual components such as the networking layer, the dataframe, and the schema-on-read parser has been resolved.
 We are able to read from large files and store reasonably sized dataframes.
 Operations can be carried out on the dataframes such as summation and filtering.
 At the moment, the network layer is not connected to a distributed Key-Value store.
 We plan to connect all the individual parts together to form the three layer architecture in the coming week.
 After that, we will likely need to make performance improvements and do thorough load testing with multi-gigabyte data sets.

+[Week of March 16] Our project now has the Key-Value store with operations such as get, put, and wait_and_get, taking in a key and returning a dataframe.
+We have improved the performance of our system significantly, halving execution time.
+In order to arrive at this performance boost, we removed the need to copy strings in our columns and arrays.
+We have changed one of the datatypes - floats - to now be doubles.
+In getting the trivial example to work for numbers with decimals, we noticed that floats were too small and lost precision after a certain threshold.
+Thus, doubles allowed us to maintain precision.
+In changing the datatypes, we had to modify our implementation of schema, columns, serialization, and arrays.
+The trivial example works for integers as well.
+We discovered a memory management bug with valgrind where empty schemas (character arrays with a null terminator) were not being appended to correctly.
+This bug was fixed by splitting our add_column method in schema into two cases (empty schema/non-empty schema).